The following post is from Katie of Kitchen Stewardship: Do You Eat Genetically Modified Foods?

 Every time I start to look into the subject of genetic modification, I get bogged down in contradiction:

-- This guy who led the fight against GMOs and then did a 180 and changed sides completely vs. Mercola who cites a ton of references saying the opposite.
+- This guy who led the fight against GMOs and then did a 180 and changed sides completely vs. Mercola, who cites many references saying the opposite.

 - Are GM crops impacting the bee population?